stonepros/stone/doc/mgr/dashboard.rst

 Plug-ins
 --------

-Plug-ins extend the functionality of the Ceph Dashboard in a modular and loosely coupled fashion.
+Plug-ins extend the functionality of the Stone Dashboard in a modular and loosely coupled fashion.

 .. _Grafana: https://grafana.com/